How linear regression works intuitively and how it leads to gradient descent

 jampekka

-Computationally OLS is taking the pseudoinverse of the system matrix, which for dense systems have a complexity of O(samples * parameters^2).
+Computationally OLS is taking the pseudoinverse of the system matrix, which for dense systems has a complexity of O(samples * parameters^2).
 For some GD implementations the complexity of a single step is probably O(samples * parameters), so there could be a asymptotic benefit, but it's hard to imagine a case where the benefit is even realized, let alone makes a practical difference.

 And in any case nobody uses GD for regressions for statistical analysis purposes.
 In practice Newton-Raphson or other more complicated schemes (with a lot higher computation, memory and IO demands) with a lot nicer convergence properties are used.